leylabmpi/Struo2/README.md

 Prune >=1 phylogeny to just certain taxa.
 If >1 phylogeny provided, then the phylogenies are merged.

+## `genome_mis-asmbl_sim.py`

+A simple script for simulating mis-assemblies among a set of microbial genomes.
+See the script help docs for more information.

 ## `gtdb_to_taxdump`

 This is located in a [separate repo](https://github.com/nick-youngblut/gtdb_to_taxdump).